sathomas/jsDataV.is/src/text/ch8/02-modelsviews.md

 ### Step 2: Implement the Model

 Our application really only needs one model, so now we can finally start implementing.
 The lengthy explanation in the previous step might make you a little wary.
 If simply defining the model requires that much work (although, to be fair, it was only a single command), the prospect of actual coding might be even more intimidating.
 Fortunately there is no need to fear.
 This step is surely the easiest in the entire book.
 It's already complete!
 That's right, the scaffolding that Yeoman has set up for us is a complete and functioning model for a Run.
-In fact, if it weren't for some quirks in Nike's REST API, we wouldn't have to touch the model code at all.
+In fact, if it weren't for some quirks in Nike's <span class="smcp">REST</span> <span class="smcp">API</span>, we wouldn't have to touch the model code at all.
 We'll address those quirks in a later section.

 Rather than simply moving on to the next step, though, let's spend a little time looking at what we can do with our newly created model.
 To do that we can make one temporary addition to the model code.
 This change is temporary because we won't need it in the final app.
-From the Nike+ documentation we find that the URL to retrieve details about a run (Nike+ uses the more general term "activity") is `https://api.nike.com/v1/me/sport/activities/{activityId}`.
-The final part depends on the specific activity, so we'll add only the general part of the URL to our model.
+From the Nike+ documentation we find that the <span class="smcp">URL</span> to retrieve details about a run (Nike+ uses the more general term "activity") is `https://api.nike.com/v1/me/sport/activities/{activityId}`.
+The final part depends on the specific activity, so we'll add only the general part of the <span class="smcp">URL</span> to our model.

 ``` {.javascript .numberLines}
 Running.Models.Run = Backbone.Model.extend({